bbfsdev/webrtc-galaxy-ui/README.md

 webrtc-galaxy-ui
 ================

-Use WebRTC technology to share video between many end users, create a mash from them and show on screen
+Use WebRTC technology to share video between many end users, create a mash from them and show on screen.